 What should I expect during my acupuncture appointment?

-Chinese Medicine looks at the body differently than Allopathic Medicine (also known as Biomedicine).
-Instead of blood tests, X-Rays and MRIs, your acupuncturist will feel your pulse in multiple positions.
-They will take your heart rate, but they are also looking for qualities in the pulse.
+Chinese Medicine provides an additional perspective to Biomedicine. lood tests, X-Rays and MRIs are helpful to your provider, and you are encouraged to bring. your diagnostic reports to your acupuncturist.
+In addition to the information you provide, your acupuncturist may feel your pulse in multiple positions.
+They may take your heart rate, but they are also looking for qualities in the pulse.
 They want to know how big or full the blood vessel is.
 They are feeling for how the pulse hits their hands, and they’ll notate their findings.

-Your acupuncturist will also look at your tongue.
+Your provider may look at your tongue.
 They will draw and/or write down a description of what they see.
 The pulse and tongue give your acupuncturist a picture of your health.
 They can tell if blood and energy are flowing and if there is a sufficient amount of each.
 They can get a sense of body substances both pathological and physiological.

-In addition to tongue and pulse diagnosis, your practitioner may palpate (touch) the painful area and different acupuncture points on your body.
+In addition to tongue and pulse diagnosis, your practitioner will palpate (touch) the painful area and different acupuncture points on your body.
 They are feeling for knots, depressions, and tender spots.

 Your acupuncturist may have a lot of questions for you too.
 They may sound funny at first, but your practitioner just wants to know more about your overall health because it helps them to diagnose and treat you.
 They may ask about your digestion, appetite, urination, menstruation, and libido.
 The benefit of answering these questions openly and honestly is that these conditions can be improved with your acupuncture treatment!

 Your acupuncturist may needle you at the site of pain, or they may not needle the site of pain at all.
 In any case, your practitioner will likely needle points nowhere near your pain.
-Don’t fret, She is listening to you and your complaint.
+Don’t fret, They are listening to you and your complaint.
 Your practitioner is simply using points on your body to help you gather the resources you need to heal.
 Acupuncture points may be selected by their function or based upon their reflexology (how they relate to the part of the body that’s ailing you).
-In order to address the pain “directly,” your practitioner may use techniques known as Cupping, Gua Sha or Moxibustion to release tight muscles and bring blood into a given area.
-She may also use topical linaments, creams or a heat lamp for the same effects.
+In order to address the pain “directly,” your practitioner may use techniques known as Cupping, Tuai Na or Moxibustion to release tight muscles and bring blood into a given area.
+They may also use topical linaments, creams or a heat lamp for the same effects.

 Acupuncture: The insertion of fine, sterile, single-use, disposable, surgical grade stainless steel, malleable needles into the surface of the skin.
 The purpose is to send a message to the brain to relay a neurochemical response to the body.
 Depending on where on the body the needle is inserted, it will tell the brain to release neurotransmitters like serotonin, acetylcholine, and dopamine, or proteins like GABA to initiate the healing process.